Analysis: New e-commerce strategies threaten UPS, FedEx

-Gold edged up on Tuesday as rising political tensions over North Korea and the Middle East buoyed safe-haven demand for the metal.

-SAN FRANCISCO UPS (UPS.N) and FedEx (FDX.N) might be worried about international shipments to slowing economies like China, but perhaps they should be more concerned about what's going on in their own back yards.
+SAN FRANCISCO UPS and FedEx might be worried about international shipments to slowing economies like China, but perhaps they should be more concerned about what's going on in their own back yards.

 Major U.S. retailers are experimenting with new e-commerce strategies that could dent demand for package delivery services, particularly demand for shipments over long distances, according to analysts and industry executives.

-Meanwhile, major brick-and-mortar retailers such as Wal-Mart Stores Inc (WMT.N), Best Buy Co Inc (BBY.N) and Gap Inc (GPS.N) are shipping more online orders from stores close to shoppers, rather than from warehouses hundreds of miles away.
+Meanwhile, major brick-and-mortar retailers such as Wal-Mart Stores Inc, Best Buy Co Inc and Gap Inc are shipping more online orders from stores close to shoppers, rather than from warehouses hundreds of miles away.

 "UPS and FedEx are not only watching this, they are likely concerned about it," said Lou Tapper, an executive at third-party logistics company Longistics, who worked at FedEx for 18 years.
 "Big companies like Amazon and Wal-Mart will dictate which direction this goes.
 Those are the companies that FedEx and UPS need to fill their planes and trucks."